 You do not need a license if you remain under the direct and immediate supervision of a licensed adult (aged 18 or older).

 Unlicensed non-residents who will not be under direct supervision must obtain a Temporary Borrowing License.
 The Borrower's form must be completed before entering Canada and a sponsors signature will be required.
-Application for a Non-resident Temporary Borrowing Licence.

 Please note, a confirmed Non-Resident Firearms Declaration does not currently permit you to borrow firearms in Canada.